 If you have neuropathy and it is so severe it impacts your ability to work, you may be eligible for Social Security Disability benefits.
-There are a couple of conditions that you have to meet in order to qualify for Social Security disability benefits with neuropathy.
+There are a couple of parameters that you have to meet in order to qualify for Social Security disability benefits with neuropathy.